The Tamarind Seed: Reception

 In a 1974 review in Movietone News, Kathleen Murphy wrote that the film was a good example of the concept of "the community of two" against the backdrop of complex international forces waging a cold war.
 Murphy writes:

 Murphy concluded that The Tamarind Seed turns this genre of "the community of two" into the genuine article that "shifts and reshapes our thinking and feeling and seeing."
 In its place, a "new perception of reality" transcends the confines of the movie theater and makes its way into the "larger, less defined, and thus less understandable, territory of our lives."

 Cultural references

-The film was spoofed in Mad magazine in 1975 as The Tommy-Red Seed.
+The film was spoofed in Mad magazine in 1975 as The Tommy-Rot Seed.